edwardcallow/tesco-jargon/w.md

 ## W is for…

 #### Warehouse
-A storage area for products in-store.
-Some areas were formerly called Backrooms.
+A storage area for products in-store, away from the shop floor.
 > Previously known as backroom.

 #### Warehouse labour planning